JuliaDynamics/DiscreteEvents.jl/docs/src/examples/dicegame/dicegame.md

 end
 @printf("Time elapsed: %5.2f minutes, %d events on %d threads", t/60, events, Threads.nthreads())
 ```

-Time elapsed: 17.73 minutes, 33555812 events on 4 threads
+Time elapsed: 17.47 minutes, 33558658 events on 4 threads

-It took over 17 minutes on 4 threads of a 2013 MacBook Pro and over ``33\times 10^6`` events.
+It takes over 17 minutes on 4 threads of a 2013 MacBook Pro and over $33\times 10^6$ events.

 ## Data analysis

-We put together a results table and then do some exploratory data analysis:
+We put together a results table and do some exploratory data analysis:

 ```julia